 THE WHITEHEAD & HOAG CO.
 NEWARK N.J.
 PATENTED JULY 17, 1894 APRIL 14, 1896 JULY 21, 1896

-The violets on the button point to Christian symbolism, which uses this flower to embody the humility and modesty of Mary.
+The violets seen here allude to Christian symbolism, which are said to embody the humility and modesty of Mary.
 Other Christian illustrations for the violet represent spiritual wisdom and faithfulness, as seen in this particular button.